NanoCodeBug/gpd-pocket4-windows/README.md

 Enable-PnpDevice -InstanceId "ACPI\NVTK0603\4" -Confirm:$false
 ```

 I've put this a script `ResetTouchScreen.ps1`, this can be setup as a scheduled task in Task Scheduler.
+Sample configuration in `ResetTouchscreen.xml`

 ## Drivers to find manufacturer sources of